prodasl/core-program/2024/week0_course_primer.md

 :::info
 **🤔 Consider the following:**
 1. What are Zero-Knowledge Proofs?
+They are cryptographic methods that allows one party (prover) demostrate that know a value or have performed a process without revealing any information about the data or the process itself.
-2. What are the principles of soundness, completeness, and zero-knowledge?
+3. What are the principles of soundness, completeness, and zero-knowledge?
+**Soundness:** Ensures that a dishonest prover cannont convince a verifier of a false statement (except with negligible probability).
+**Completeness:** Guarantees that if the statement is true and the prover is honest, then the verifier will be convinced of the statement's truth.
+**Zero-Knowledge:** Ensures that no information about the statement being proved is revealed to the verifier, other than the fact the statement is true.
-3. What distinguishes interactive from non-interactive proofs?
+5. What distinguishes interactive from non-interactive proofs?
+In non-interactive proofs the prover generates a single proof that the verifier can check without further interation on the other hand the interactive proofs needs multiple rounds of communication.
 :::

 ### Thought Experiments